Email

 As a business owner, you should have policies in place to help keep yourself, the pets in your care and others you encounter safe.
 The possible liability issues and financial implications that could result from a dog bite are also concerns.

 So how can you avoid dog bites from occurring while you are pet sitting or dog walking?
-PSI offers a few tips:

 1. Get information about the history of each dog.
-Be sure to include questions on your profile sheet that allow you to collect behavioral information about each dog during a meet and greet with potential clients.
+Be sure to include questions on your pet profile sheet that allow you to collect behavioral information about each dog during a meet and greet with potential clients.
 You need to know about any aggressive tendencies the dog has shown before, anything that stresses or freaks out the dog, and any other relevant information.

 If a dog has a history of aggression, you need to know, and it is totally okay—in fact, advisable—to turn down an assignment if you do not feel comfortable with the pet.

-2. Learn to speak dog.
+2. Learn to "speak dog."
 As a professional pet sitter, it’s important to take advantage of opportunities to learn more about animal behavior.
 A good understanding of dog body language can help keep you and the pets and people you encounter while interacting with clients’ dogs safe.
 In many cases, the ability to recognize and understand subtle signals dogs may send when anxious can help you prevent being bitten.
 Organizations such as Doggone Safe™ provide a variety of online resources regarding dog behavior, and pet sitters can also reach out to local animal behaviorists or their veterinarians for suggestions on additional resources.

 3. Do not allow people to interact with a client’s dog.
 Many dog lovers think it is okay to pet any dog they encounter, but as a pet sitter, you should avoid such interactions from strangers.
 Anything could happen, and you do not want someone—yourself, your client’s dog, or another person or pet—to get hurt on your watch.
 Some pet sitters avoid highly-populated areas when walking a dog or change direction to avoid other people and pets headed their way.